Bransholm/3D_Printservice_Frontend/README.md

 ---

-# Introduktion
+# Introduction

-This is our frontend repository for our 2.semester examsproject.
-The exam project requires the students to contact a buisness and create web-based application as a functional solution which would either fill a gap where they needed a web based solution, or help make an existing solution better.
+This is our frontend repository for our 2nd semester exam project.
+The exam project requires the students to contact a business and create web-based application as a functional solution which would either fill a gap where they needed a web based solution, or help make an existing solution better.

 We are TEAM10, a trio composed of the following members;